-There are exemptions to recycling requirements for small or micro businesses within the provisional agreement, it is not clear at this time how these will apply.
-The phasing out PFAS from food packaging has been viewed positively by NGO's as prioritising consumers' health.
+There are exemptions to recycling requirements for small or micro businesses within the provisional agreement, although it is not clear at this time how these will apply.
+The phasing out PFAS from food packaging has been viewed positively by NGOs as prioritising consumers' health.

-Many of the provisions within the regulation would follow the general direction of travel of industry in terms of removing difficult to recycle or unnecessary packaging and would align with the trend from consumers demanding more sustainable packaging and related practices.
+There is significant interest on the implications of the new regulations among NI stakeholders.
+However, many of the provisions within the regulation follow the general direction of travel of industry in terms of removing difficult to recycle or unnecessary packaging and would align with the trend from consumers demanding more sustainable packaging and related practices.
+Labelling, marking and information requirements should facilitate consumer understanding and consumer choices.